Transparency Information and Documents

 - Implement formal diversity training programs for management and appropriate staff.

-WEKU will also make efforts to recruit and interview at least one qualified diversity candidate, as available, for each management position hired.
-Those positions include Director & General Manager, Membership Director, News Director and Operations Director.
+WEKU will also make efforts to recruit and interview at least one qualified diversity candidate, as available, for each open management position.

 Additional details on WEKU's diversity efforts can be found here